soxaholix-pointer/place_tux/README.md

 #### Its Powerful and secure.

-- The command line is really good and lets you do very big things in one line.
+- The command line is really good and lets you do very big things in one line, while user-friendly interfaces work well for those that don't want to use commands.

 - Package managers make installing software a breeze.